-- Students from Kindergarten-8th grade must wear the designated P.E.
-T-shirt with the school emblem, athletic shorts or pants, and athletic shoes which they may wear all day long. - Students from 9th through 12th grade must wear the designated P.E.
-T-shirt with the school emblem, athletic pants, and athletic shoes during their P.E. course. - P.E. shirts and pants must be purchased from the school.
+- Students must wear the designated P.E. shirt with the school emblem, royal blue athletic pants, and athletic shoes which they may wear all day long. - P.E. shirts and pants must be purchased from the school.

 3) Public performances